The Millenium Project

 Sebastian Castellio

-God has no place within these walls, just as facts have no place within organized religion.
+God has no place within these walls, just as facts have no place within organised religion.

 Superintendent Chalmers (The Simpsons)